grafana/mimir/docs/sources/operators-guide/visualizing-metrics/dashboards/scaling/index.md

 # Grafana Mimir Scaling dashboard

-The Scaling dashboard shows services that are not scaled correctly.
+The Scaling dashboard suggests services that should be scaled up in the event of a failure for one of several specific reasons.
+These suggestions are meant to serve as helpful guidelines rather than prescriptive requirements.

 ## Example